So Long, Frank Lloyd Wright: Background

 The accompaniment includes congas, strings, a flute uncredited on the liner notes, bass and a classical guitar part played in bossa nova style, primarily using seventh chords.
 The song has a stately melody and the tune incorporates varied rhythms and syncopations.
 The song's key modulates at the end of the first bridge from G-flat major to G major.
 Simon has recalled that he had been listening to Brazilian music, probably Antônio Carlos Jobim, when he wrote the tune for "So Long, Frank Lloyd Wright."
-Author Walter Everett suggests that the repeating note section of the bridge about one minute into the song effectively suggests the ordinariness of other architects, and also suggests some of Wright's architectural signatures.
+Author Walter Everett suggests that the repeating note section of the bridge, about one minute into the song, effectively suggests the ordinariness of other architects, and also suggests some of Wright's architectural signatures.

 Garfunkel did not realise that Simon had intended the song to refer to their partnership until many years after the album had been released.
 In an interview he remarked that Simon "never let me in on that" secret.
-He added that "I find that a secretive and unpleasant thing to have done to you."
-However, he has come to terms with the song, as he states in the liner notes to his 2012 compilation The Singer, in which "So Long, Frank Lloyd Wright" was included, that he can ignore this subtext, since the song is "just so much fun to sing", and writes about Paul Simon that "one loves the giver of a beautiful gift".
+He added, "I find that a secretive and unpleasant thing to have done to you."
+However, he has come to terms with the song, as he states in the liner notes to his 2012 compilation The Singer, in which "So Long, Frank Lloyd Wright" was included, further stating that he can ignore this subtext, since the song is "just so much fun to sing," and writes about Paul Simon, that "one loves the giver of a beautiful gift."